Connect with others who understand.

 Giving your hands some daily TLC may make lupus-related nail problems less likely.

-Start by moisturizing your nails and around your nails (the cuticles) every time you smooth lotion onto your hands.
+Begin by applying moisturizer to your nails and the skin around them, including the cuticles every time you use lotion on your hands.
 Filing your nails instead of cutting them might help you avoid unnecessary nicks and scratches.
 You can wear gloves when washing dishes or cleaning your home so that you don’t expose your hands to extreme water temperatures or harsh chemicals.

 A nail hardener or fortifying product might help strengthen weak nails.
-Some MyLupusTeam members use these products, such as one who wrote, “All I can do is add nail fortifier to help keep them from splitting and chipping.”
+“All I can do is add nail fortifier to help keep them from splitting and chipping,” a MyLupusTeam member wrote.

 5. Talk With a Health Care Provider

 MyLupusTeam is the social network for people living with lupus and those who love and care for them.
-Here, more than 225,000 members come together to share their stories, ask and answer questions, and engage in conversations.
-Before long, you’ll meet people and form a team that will stay beside you no matter what happens with lupus.
+On MyLupusTeam, more than 233,000 members come together to ask questions, give advice, and share their stories with others who understand life with lupus.

-Are you struggling with fingernail or toenail problems related to lupus?
-Do you worry about your nails or wonder how to take care of them?
-Share your questions or thoughts in the comments below or by posting on your Activities page.
+Are you struggling with nail problems related to lupus?
+Have you talked to your doctor about your nails or wonder how to take care of them?
+Share your experiences or start a conversation in the comments below or by posting on your Activities page.

 A MyLupusTeam Member